MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code-2017.md

 You now have a new database with a fully upgraded application.

 ## Task 5: Export All Objects
 Now, you must export all objects of the new database to an **objects.fob** file so that you can import them when performing the data upgrade.
-The export must include customized objects, upgraded reget-helpports, and all other [!INCLUDE[nav2017](includes/nav2017.md)] objects.
+The export must include customized objects, upgraded reports, and all other [!INCLUDE[nav2017](includes/nav2017.md)] objects.

 As with exporting objects in Task 1, you can use either the [!INCLUDE[nav2017](includes/nav2017.md)] [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)], finsql.exe, or [!INCLUDE[nav_dev_shell_md](includes/nav_dev_shell_md.md)].